Vadivelu: Re-entry (2021–present)

 In 2021, in a significant hint about his return to the Tamil cinema, Vadivelu said that a good thing will happen definitely.

 On 28 August 2021, joining an over the phone interview with Puthiya Thalaimurai TV, Vadivelu confirmed that his ban was lifted and he has agreed for 5 films with Lyca Productions.
 First of which will commence shooting in September 2021, named Naai Sekhar.

 Vadivelu confirmed the lifting of the ban, after 4 years, and returned to play the lead in Naai Sekar Returns; however the movie received a lukewarm response from critics.

 His next release, in Mari Selvaraj's Maamannan (2023) saw him returning to the screens.
 Selvaraj's comments in the soundtrack launch event of the movie suggests that the movie revisits Vadivelu's previous hit performance in Thevar Magan as Esakki, a servant who loses his hand for acting on the whims of his adored landlord.
 This raised attention, and the revisiting of Mari Selvaraj's earlier condemning letter to Kamal Haasan, the scriptwriter-lead of the movie, for its unchecked glorification of oppressor caste lifestyles and privileges.
 This renewed controversy has placed Vadivelu in new light, especially given his filmography where he is heavy-handedly cast in the role of the mistreated and ridiculed Subaltern friend of the protagonist.
 In December 2023, he won the Best Actor Award for Maamannan at the Chennai International Film Festival.

 After a gap of 15 years, director Sundar C and Vadivelu reunited for Gangers (2025).

+Reuniting after their previous collaboration in Maamannan, Fahadh Faasil and Vadivelu are back this time in a drama laced with suspense and emotional undertones in Maareesan (2025).
+After following separate creative paths for years, Prabhu Deva and Vadivelu reunite on the big screen for a new film titled Bang Bang.